2022 Consumer Confidence Report

 Rancho California Water District Water Quality

-To ensure the highest quality of water is supplied to our customers, RCWD's water quality staff collects routine samples at several locations throughout the service area.
+To ensure the highest quality of water is supplied to our customers, the District's water quality staff collects routine samples at several locations throughout the service area.
 While taking samples, staff monitors chlorine, temperature, pH, and other physical characteristics of the water to verify proper levels.
 These samples are taken to a laboratory and analyzed for water quality compliance and routine monitoring requirements.

 Water Quality Report

-Ground water supplies come from production wells located throughout RCWD.
+Ground water supplies come from production wells located throughout Rancho Water's service area.
 These wells require routine sampling independent from the distribution system requirements.
 Strict sampling techniques are utilized to meet compliance and laboratory requirements.
-All results are published annually in the Water Quality Report (PDF).
+Much of California’s water is stored as snow in the Sierra Nevada Mountains.
+All results are published annually in the Water Quality Report.